 Thursday, April 25, 2019

-The fourth annual lecture will be given by Jill Lepore, an award-winning historian and writer, is the David Woods Kemper ’41 Professor of American History at Harvard University.
-A staff writer for The New Yorker since 2005, Lepore is a renowned scholar whose essays and books on American history, politics, law, and literature also hold broad appeal for the general public.
+The fourth annual lecture will be given by Jill Lepore, an award-winning historian and writer.
+Lepore is the David Woods Kemper ’41 Professor of American History at Harvard University.
+She has been a staff writer for The New Yorker since 2005, and her essays and books on American history, politics, law, and literature hold broad appeal for the general public.

 In addition to her New Yorker essays, her articles and interviews have appeared in The New York Times, Foreign Affairs, The Journal of American History, The Yale Law Journal, The Chronicle of Higher Education, National Public Radio, The Colbert Report, Smithsonian magazine, and more.
 She is the author or editor of 11 scholarly books and one novel.
 Among her most widely admired work, “The Secret History of Wonder Woman,” published by Knopf in 2014, won the 2015 American History Book Prize from the New York Historical Society.
 “The Name of War,” from 1998, won the Bancroft Prize, the Ralph Waldo Emerson Award from the Phi Beta Kappa Society, and the annual Book Prize from the Berkshire Conference of Women Historians.
 She was a finalist for both the Pulitzer Prize in History and the National Book Award for Nonfiction in 2006 and 2013.